red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 ssh gluster@client1
 ```

-Perform file operations on the `ecvol` volume mount point to confirm that your data is still full accessible with the volume in a degraded state.
+Perform file operations on the `ecvol` volume mount point to confirm that your data is still fully accessible with the volume in a degraded state.

 ```bash
 ls -lh /rhgs/client/native/ecvol/mydir/